dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 };
 ```

-Fortunately, most of the time you can define a polymorphic matcher easily with
+Fortunately, most of the time you can define m_a polymorphic matcher easily with
 the help of `MakePolymorphicMatcher()`.
 Here's how you can define `NotNull()` as
 an example: